coderefinery/git-collaborative/guide.md

 If some participants already go ahead, they will manage to push changes and the history will be different than what is expected.

+### Other practical aspects

+- Participants really have to sit next to someone, so that they can see the screens.
+From the beginning.
+- Emphasize use of `git graph` a lot, just like in git-intro.